 The Bitter Pill is a summer adventure race for teams of two or three.
 We will be holding the 16th Bitter Pill in 2021.
 Unfortunately, we are not able to host our typical event in 2020.

-This race features several disciplines as well as requiring you to continually navigate.
-We are known for being able to really challenge experienced teams while providing a great race for the first timers.
+This race features summer disciplines like hiking, biking, and time on the water – as well as requiring you to continually navigate.
+We are known for being able to really challenge experienced teams while providing a great race for the first-timers.
 If you have never done an adventure race before, this is a great way to get started.
-This was the first adventure race for about a third of the participants the past five years, so don’t be intimidated.

 Teams do not need support crews for this event.
 Outside of what is provided by the race organizers, teams must be self-sufficient.
 This is an adventure, after all!

 The 2020 race will feature the following disciplines:

 Keep in mind that these disciplines can occur in any order, and you could have multiple sections in the course for each activity.
 We’ll sometimes surprise you with other disciplines too – a short swim, a quick climb – but nothing you wouldn’t be prepared for.

 Specific directions will be posted as the event draws closer.
 Expect to be somewhere near Lyndonville, Vermont.